Vulcan (mythology): Outside Rome

-Legacy
+In popular culture

 Vulcan is the patron god of the English steel-making city of Sheffield.
 His statue stands on top of Sheffield Town Hall.

 The Vulcan statue located in Birmingham, Alabama is the largest cast iron statue in the world.

-The word volcano is derived from the name of Vulcano, a volcanic island in the Aeolian Islands of Italy, whose name in turn originates from Vulcan.

 A 12-foot-tall and 1200-pound Vulcan statue at California University of Pennsylvania serves as the school's mascot.

 In 2013, Reuters reported that the name "Vulcan" was being promoted as a name for "newly discovered" moons of Pluto.
 The moons had been discovered in 2011 and 2012, bringing the count of known moons of Pluto to five.
 Though the name Vulcan won a popular vote, the International Astronomical Union decided in June 2013 to finalize the names as Charon, Styx, Nix, Kerberos, and Hydra.

-The name "Vulcan" has been used for various other fictional planets, in and out of the Solar System, that do not correspond to the hypothetical planet Vulcan, theorized by Urbain Le Verrier shortly after his discovery of Neptune to orbit the Sun closer in than Mercury.
+The name "Vulcan" has been used for various other fictional planets, in and out of the Solar System, that do not correspond to the hypothetical planet Vulcan, which was theorized by Urbain Le Verrier to orbit the Sun closer in than Mercury.
 The planet Vulcan in the Star Trek franchise, for instance, is specified as orbiting 40 Eridani A.

-Vulcan is a playable character in Smite, an online MOBA where Gods fight each other.
+Vulcan is featured in the film The Adventures of Baron Munchausen by Terry Gilliam.

 Vulcan is a main character in the novel The Automation by B.L.A. and G.B.
 Gabbler.
 His role is often a "deus ex machina" one, but he and his wife (called Venus) are still essential to the overall plot.

-Vulcan is the main character Tatsuya Suou's starting Persona in Persona 2: Innocent Sin.

-The Avro Vulcan (later Hawker Siddeley Vulcan) was a high-altitude strategic bomber operated by the Royal Air Force from 1956 until 1984.

-Son of Vulcan is a superhero who appeared in both Charlton and DC Comics.

 Vulcan is a character in the Starz TV series American Gods, based on the novel by Neil Gaiman.
 He is not a character in the novel and is now the "god of guns" in this version, using the forge at his ammunition factory as a symbolic representation of a volcano.

 Vulcan is a character in the John Prine song, "The Lonesome Friends of Science" from his last album, The Tree of Forgiveness released in 2018.

-One of Warhammer 40.000's most recurring characters, Vulkan, is inspired by him.
-He is also related to volcanoes and fire.
+The M61A1 20mm cannon fitted to many Western combat aircraft is named for Vulcan as the bringer of fire.